-1. Raise the cigarette excise tax by at least a $1.00 per pack;
+- Raise the cigarette excise tax by at least a $1.50 per pack;

-The American Lung Association in Indiana fought for effective tobacco control policies during the 2016 legislative session.
-The Lung Association also partnered with Tobacco Free Indiana, which aimed to increase the cigarette tax by $1.00 per pack.
-The momentum grew this year as legislation passed out of the House of Representatives with language to increase the cigarette tax by a $1.00 and increase funding to tobacco prevention and cessation programs by $2 million.
-Unfortunately, both efforts were unsuccessful due to the lack of support from the Senate.
-However, our efforts to increase the cigarette tax gained increased momentum and media attention statewide.
+In 2017, the Raise It for Health campaign had legislation pass out of the House of Representatives to increase the cigarette tax by a $1.00 per pack and increase funding to tobacco prevention and cessation programs by $2.5 million per year.
+Unfortunately, the efforts to increase the cigarette tax were unsuccessful due to the lack of support from the state Senate.
+However, our efforts lead to a 50 percent increase in funding for tobacco prevention and cessation.